 - 2 tablespoons olive oil plus additional for brushing bowl and dough

 - ¾ cup warm water

 - Fresh basil leaves washed, patted dry, and sliced into ribbons (I used about 8 basil leaves)

-- 8 oz mozzarella cheese you can use shredded but I recommend using a brick that's been cut into wedges or slices
+- 8 ounces mozzarella cheese you can use shredded but I recommend using a brick that's been cut into wedges or slices

-Add oil and water and use a wooden spoon to stir to combine.
-Add warm water and stir very well until mixture is smooth.
+- Combine oil and warm water and use a wooden spoon to stir.
+Add the water mixture to the flour mixture and stir very well until smooth.